lisa-lumos/Tableau/README.md

 INCLUDE LOD expressions compute values using the specified dimensions in addition to dimensions in the view.
 Use it when you want to calculate at a fine LOD in the database and then re-aggregate and show at a coarser LOD in your view.
 Fields based on INCLUDE LOD calculations will change as you add or remove dimensions from the view.
 Example: The following INCLUDE LOD expression computes total sales per customer: { INCLUDE [Customer Name] : SUM([Sales])}

 EXCLUDE LOD expressions declare dimensions to omit from the view LOD.
 Use it for ‘percent of total’ or ‘difference from overall average’ scenarios.
 It cannot be used in row-level calculations (where there are no dimensions to omit), but can be used to modify either a view level calculation.
-You can use an EXCLUDE calculation to remove a dimension from some other level of detail expression.
+You can use an EXCLUDE calculation to remove a dimension from some other LOD expression.
 Example: Compute the average sales total per month and then excludes the month component: { EXCLUDE [Order Date (Month / Year] : AVG ({ FIXED [Order Date (Month / Year] :  SUM([Sales])})}

+In Tableau, cohort analysis is a common use of FIXED LOD expressions.
+A cohort refers to a group that shares common characteristics over a period of time: for example, customers who purchased their first items on the same date; students who graduated college in the same year; or patients in a pharmaceutical trial who received the same dosage of a drug at the same time.
+So, instead of looking at the entire data set, it is broken into related groups.
+Cohorts help data analysts detect changes in trends and determine the outcomes that are associated with the cohort. e.g.:
+- {FIXED [CustomerID] : MIN([Order Date])} Creates a calculated field to show the first time a customer made a purchase.
+- {FIXED [Country] : SUM([Confirmed Cases])} Creates a calculated field to show each country’s total confirmed cases.